Eas-El/EasEl/README.md

-# HackThisFall : EasEL - Easy Education and Learning 💻
+# EasEL - Easy Education and Learning 💻

 > <Subtitle>
 > EasEL is an entire learning experience with tools like attentiveness trackers and closed captions for lessons, providing a solution which is easy, smart and interactive.